 Liquidity risk is the risk that the Company will not have sufficient cash resources to meet its financial obligations as they come due.
 The Company's liquidity and operating results may be adversely affected if its access to the capital market is hindered, whether as a result of a downturn in stock market conditions generally or matters specific to the Company.
 The Company generates cash flow primarily from its financing activities.
-As at December 31, 2020, the Company had cash of \$3,885,930 (December 31, 2019 - \$1,611,891) to settle current liabilities of \$188,449 (December 31, 2019 - \$117,916).
+As at December 31, 2021, the Company had cash of \$55,774,455 (December 31, 2020 - \$3,885,930) to settle current liabilities of \$1,069,779 (December 31, 2020 - \$188,449).
 All of the Company's financial liabilities have contractual maturities of less than 90 days and are subject to normal trade terms.
 The Company regularly evaluates its cash position to ensure preservation and security of capital as well as liquidity.

-The Company obtained its financing through private placements.
+The Company obtained its financing through private placements and public offerings.
 Negative trends in the general equity market and the fall in commodity prices can adversely impact the Company's ability to obtain financing at favourable terms.
 If the Company cannot obtain the necessary financing to fund its operating and exploration activities, the Company might not be able to continue as a going concern entity.

 There can be no assurance that additional financing, if and when required, will be available or on terms acceptable to the Company.
-See note 15.